FIGHTING FOR WOMEN’S RIGHTS

 DEFENDING LGBTQ RIGHTS

-I was serving in the Pentagon when the “Don’t Ask, Don’t Tell” policy was repealed, an action I strongly supported.
-No service member who meets the requirements for service should be turned away based on their sexual orientation or gender identity, including transgender service members who are currently serving on the frontline.
+I was serving in the Pentagon when the “Don’t Ask, Don’t Tell” policy was finally repealed, an update that was long overdue and that I strongly supported.
+No service member who meets the requirements for service should be turned away based on their sexual orientation or gender identity, including transgender service members.
 I am proud to have the endorsement of Human Rights Campaign, the nation’s largest civil rights organization working for equality on behalf of LGBTQ Americans.

 ADVANCING EQUALITY FOR COMMUNITIES OF COLOR

-It’s time that our representatives in Congress truly put the public first – and that means fighting to break down the barriers that still hold Michiganders back.
+As a Member of Congress I’ve worked hard to truly put the public first – and that means fighting to break down the barriers that still hold Michiganders back.
 We have a long way to go to address the racial inequities in economic security, education, housing, safety, employment, and our criminal justice system – and these issues must be at the center of an agenda to build a stronger economy that works for everyone, and a safer and fairer Michigan.

 My first job out of college was working for an organization that helped address educational disparities in marginalized communities.
 In Congress, I will fight to ensure every child is given the chance to succeed, level the playing field in our criminal justice system, protect and expand voting rights, and promote fair hiring practices that give Michiganders a second chance to thrive and contribute in their communities.